Proteus (bacterium): Clinical significance

 Three species—P. vulgaris, P. mirabilis, and P. penneri—are opportunistic human pathogens.
 Proteus includes pathogens responsible for many human urinary tract infections.
 P. mirabilis causes wound and urinary tract infections.
 Most strains of P. mirabilis are sensitive to ampicillin and cephalosporins.
 P. vulgaris is not sensitive to these antibiotics but ticarcillin.
 However, this organism is isolated less often in the laboratory and usually only targets immunosuppressed individuals.
 P. vulgaris occurs naturally in the intestines of humans and a wide variety of animals, and in manure, soil, and polluted waters.
-P. mirabilis, once attached to the urinary tract, infects the kidney more commonly than E. coli.
+P. mirabilis, once attached to the urinary tract, infects the kidney more commonly than Escherichia coli.
 P. mirabilis is often found as a free-living organism in soil and water.

 About 10–15% of kidney stones are struvite stones, caused by alkalinization of the urine by the action of the urease enzyme (which splits urea into ammonia and carbon dioxide) of Proteus (and other) bacterial species.

 Identification

-Proteus species do not usually ferment lactose, but have shown to be capable glucose fermenters depending on the species in a triple sugar iron (TSI) test.
-Since it belongs to the order Enterobacterales, general characters are applied on this genus.
-It is oxidase-negative but catalase- and nitrate-positive.
+Proteus species do not usually ferment lactose.
+Similar to other members of the Enterobacterales order, bacteria from the Proteus genus are glucose fermenting, oxidase-negative, catalase-positive, and nitrate-positive.
+Glucose fermentation in this species can be demonstrated through the triple sugar iron (TSI) test.
 Specific tests include positive urease (which is the fundamental test to differentiate Proteus from Salmonella) and phenylalanine deaminase tests.